xlcollaborative/xlc-agreement/agreement.md

 ### Equal Pay

 Each contributor is entitled to receive an equal share of license fees for the project.
-Any sublicense that entitles any contributor to payment must require payment to the contributor who gave the sublicense to start, and to any successor for which any contributor gets [majority approval](#majority).
+Any sublicense that entitles any contributor to payment must require payment to the contributor who gave the sublicense to start, and must allow payment to any successor contributor who secures [majority approval](#majority).

 ### Distributing Payments